s4cindia/ninja-backend/replit.md

 # Ninja Platform Backend

 ## Overview
 Ninja is an accessibility and compliance validation SaaS platform for educational publishers.
 It validates EPUB, PDF, and HTML content against WCAG 2.1, Section 508, and European Accessibility Act standards.
-The platform generates VPATs and ACRs to facilitate government and institutional sales.
+The platform generates VPATs and ACRs to facilitate government and institutional sales, ensuring content meets required accessibility benchmarks.

 ## User Preferences
 1. Use approved Sprint Prompts from docs/sprint-prompts/